Corus CAD Product Overview

 - Specialized consultations with CardioDx Medical Affairs to assist in patient selection and test result interpretation

-- Easy, 24-hour access to your patients' reports and customized charts and tables through a secure, web-based Clinician Access Portal
+- Easy, 24-hour access to your patients' reports and customized charts and tables through the secure, web-based Clinician Access Portal

 - A dedicated team of insurance experts available to work with patients, clinicians, and payers who will handle all of the billing for the Corus CAD test.
 The team can also assist by making patients aware of the CARE Patient Financial Assistance Program.

-* Obstructive CAD is defined as at least one atherosclerotic plaque causing ≥50% luminal diameter stenosis in a major coronary artery (≥1.5mm lumen diameter) as determined by invasive quantitative coronary angiography (QCA) or core-lab computed tomography angiography (CTA) (≥2.0mm).
+* Obstructive CAD is defined as at least one atherosclerotic plaque causing ≥50% luminal diameter stenosis in a major coronary artery (≥1.5 mm lumen diameter) as determined by invasive quantitative coronary angiography or coronary computed tomography angiography (≥2.0 mm lumen diameter).

 - Rosenberg S, Elashoff MR, Beineke P, et al. Multicenter Validation of the Diagnostic Accuracy of a Blood-Based Gene Expression Test for Assessing Obstructive Coronary Artery Disease in Nondiabetic Patients.
 Ann Intern Med.
 2010;153:425-434.